mrjamiebowman-blog/kafka-connect-custom-smt/README.md

-# kafka-connect-custom-smt
+# Kafka Connect: Custom Single Message Transform (SMT)
-Kafka Connect: Custom SMT
+This is part of a blog series that teaches how to develop and work with Kafka Connect.